tkillestein/tkillestein.github.io/content/projects/kilonova-seekers/index.md

 A landmark discovery from the project was GOTO0650, a peculiar dwarf nova which was discovered by Kilonova Seekers, and followed up with the help of volunteers using telescopes at Las Cumbres Observatory through our education program, and from an [AAVSO Alert Notice](https://apps.aavso.org/v2/campaigns/877)

 Kilonova Seekers has been the subject of a number of press releases since launch - as well as being adopted by a number of university education/outreach programs in the UK and Finland.

+#### Responsible use of ML in Kilonova Seekers
+As part of doing citizen science in a transparent, responsible, and ethical way, I drafted a policy to govern our usage of ML in Kilonova Seekers, among the first projects to put such a policy out.
+You can read more here: [Responsible ML policy](/content/projects/responsible_ml.md)

 **[Project Site](https://kilonova-seekers.org)**
 **[Project Paper](https://arxiv.org/abs/2406.02334)**